R4j4t-Singh/Online-Book-Store/README.md

 # Online-Book-Store
-A program that works similiar to online book store.
+A program in c that works like an online book store.